 6.3.1.
 Nearest Neighbor Clustering, Supervised Assignment Flow.
-Figure 6.5 displays the results.
+Figure 6.5 displays the results obtained using the SAF, the supervised assignment flow (AF) and nearest neighbor clustering, respectively.
 The close-up view of the results of nearest neighbor clustering shows noisy label assignments even in homogeneous regions, due to the absence of spatial regularization.
 By contrast, the AF returns spatially coherent labelings.
 However, since the labels (prototypes) are fixed beforehand, their assignments yield partitions that may locally look unnatural (see close-up views).
-Note that the prototypes
+Note that the prototypes displayed for the AF were recomputed after convergence from the resulting partition and, therefore, differ from the nearest neighbor prototypes that were used as input labels for computing the AF.